kiran-foundation/website/src/content/pratibha/faq.md

 ---
+title: "Any questions?"
-title: "Any questions?
-Check out the FAQ"
+title2: "Check out the FAQ"
 paragraph: "Certainly!
 The FAQ section provides answers to common questions.
 It covers a variety of topics and aims to address user queries efficiently."